salvadornm/cerisse/docs/tips.md

 Current options are **clean** (*all*) to remove old results and temporary directories. **visit** to prepare data for input into Visit, **plot**, which will crete a snaphsot of the density, **backup** (*dirname*) will save simualytion data and main files into a backup directory

+## Documentation Editing

+Althoigh the main docuementation is onine in Gitbooks.
+It is possible to generate this doumentation  by locally typng in the parent directory: `mkdocs serve` and the point the browser to [127.0.0.1.8000](http://127.0.0.1:8000)

+You may need to install the `python-markdown-math` extension for rendering equations and the `markdown-callouts` extension for correctly displaying the warning and note blocks.
+For help editing the documentation visit [mkdocs.org](https://www.mkdocs.org).

 ### Running on Imperial's HPC

 To run on Imperial's CX2/3, you need to load the following modules